supertypeai/articles/articles/streaming-data-processing-part-3.md

     - notes
 ---

 In the previous article (part 2), we have designed and implemented the OLTP and OLAP databases using Cassandra and MySQL respectively.
-In this article, we will demonstrate how to ingest and process transactional data using Kafka and Spark Streaming.
+In this article, we will demonstrate how to ingest and process transactional data streams using Kafka and Spark Streaming.

 Kafka is a distributed streaming platform that excels in handling high-throughput, fault-tolerant, and real-time data streams.
 It provides publish-subscribe messaging system where data is organized into topics and distributed across multiple partitions.
 Many organizations such as LinkedIn, Netflix, and Uber use Kafka to build real-time data pipelines and streaming applications.